bcgov/EPIC.submit/README.md

 facilitates communication between users and the EAO.

 ### Who Should Use This Guide
-• Certificate/Exemption Holders: Organizations that need to submit management plans and other documents to the EAO
+- **Certificate/Exemption Holders**: Organizations that need to submit management plans and other documents to the EAO

 ### Key Benefits
-• Streamlined Submission Process: Submit documents directly to the EAO online
+- **Streamlined Submission Process**: Submit documents directly to the EAO online
-• Status Tracking: Monitor the progress of your submissions
+- **Status Tracking**: Monitor the progress of your submissions
-• Version Control: Keep track of document versions
+- **Version Control**: Keep track of document versions
-• Team Collaboration: Work with team members on submissions
+- **Team Collaboration**: Work with team members on submissions
-• Direct Communication: Receive feedback and requests from the EAO
+- **Direct Communication**: Receive feedback and requests from the EAO

-# Submit Setup Instructions
+## Submit Setup Instructions

 This document outlines the setup instructions for both the backend and front-end components of the project.
 Ensure you follow the steps in sequence for a smooth setup.